whp98/telegram-bot-api/README.md

 Please note that only global Bot API issues that affect all bots are suitable for this repository.

+*This is an edit version of  telegram-bot-api server to support use http proxy running on local port 20003.*

+*You can build it then it will connect to http://127.0.0.1:20003.*

 ## Table of Contents
 - [Installation](#installation)
 - [Dependencies](#dependencies)